 A tested methodology is presented for the investigation of sediment bed load transport in culvert applications.
 Development of a procedure for the testing of critical shear limits and bed load transport is outlined.
 A detailed application example is provided.
 Recommended changes in testing techniques and physical model are made for the next generation of culvert sediment transport research.

 Goodridge, Wade H., "Sediment Transport Impacts Upon Culvert Hydraulics" (2009).
 All Graduate Theses and Dissertations.
-Paper 416.
+416.